big-data-lab-umbc/sea-ice-prediction/climate-change-ai-workshop/README.md

 ## Code
 In this repository, we have 2 folders:
+1. Data
-1. Data Preprocessing
+2. Data Preprocessing
-2. Models for sea-ice prediction
+3. Models for sea-ice prediction